ncatlab/nlab-content/pages/1/5/3/7/27351/content.md

   \,.
 $$

-Finally just to note the resulting expression for the exponentiated action functional changes and how it changes if one adopts the normalization condition for $F$ that is more common in mathematics, where it is $F$ itself that is integral:
+Finally just to note the resulting expression for the exponentiated action functional (eq:ExponentiatedActionFunctional) changes and how it changes if one adopts the normalization condition for $F$ that is more common in mathematics, where it is $F$ itself that is integral:

 | physics normalization | math normalization |
 |-----------------------|--------------------|